Benjythebee/BatchTransferContract/readme.md

-# New Parcel contract
+# Batch transfer contract
-This repository contains the new contracts
+This repository contains the local environment for a contract that allows sending ERC1155 items to multiple addresses.
+It also allows sending an ERC721 to an address (although it is in the user's advantage to just call safeTransferFrom)
 ## Architecture
-- build
-- - ...
-Compiled output of contracts by Truffle.
 - contracts
-- - parcels.sol // to be audited
+- - batchTransfer.sol // batch transfer contract
 - test
-- - parcels.test.ts // tests for the new parcels contract
+- - BatchTransferContract.test.ts // tests for the batch transfer contract
 - migrations
 - - ... truffle migrations
-- docs
-- - parcels.sol.md // markdown documentation about the `parcels.sol` contract
-- old_parcels.sol // The old parcel contract (useful for reference) (to be ignored by auditors)
 ## Install

 1. Clone repo